-- Disclose whether or not a majority of directors are "independent", as that term is defined in the CSA Rules.
-The Board of Directors includes a majority of directors who are independent directors. - 2.
+- 1. Disclose whether or not a majority of directors are "independent", as that term is defined in the CSA Rules.

+The Board of Directors includes a majority of directors who are independent, as that term is defined in the CSA Rules. - 2.
 Disclose for each director whether he or she is "independent" or "not independent" and the basis for that determination.

-Mr. Sales is the President and Chief Executive Officer of the Company and Mr. Billes is an employee of the Company.
-Therefore, Mr. Sales and Mr. Billes are not independent directors.
+Mr. Gauld is the President and Chief Executive Officer of the Company and Mr. Billes is an employee of the Company.
+Therefore, Mr. Gauld and Mr. Billes are not independent directors.
 Mr. Curtin and Mr. Gostlin are Canadian Tire Associate Dealers pursuant to contracts with the Company in the same form as other Canadian Tire Associate Dealers' contracts and, therefore, are considered to be not independent directors.

-In the view of the Board, although Mr. Curtin and Mr. Gostlin are not independent directors, the knowledge, experience and perspective they bring to the Board as Canadian Tire Associate Dealers is critical to the effective governance of the Company.
+In the view of the Board, although Mr. Curtin and Mr. Gostlin are not independent directors, the knowledge, experience and perspective they bring to the Board as Canadian Tire Associate Dealers are critical to the effective governance of the Company.

 All of the other directors are independent.
+The basis for this determination is premised on: